How I pounded out dinner with a mortar and pestle

 So it was into a mixing bowl with the ingredients.
 I figured I’d just use the pestle and mash and grind everything in the mixing bowl.
 Good thing I started my Jillian Michaels workouts because the effort it took to make this simple dish was serious work (well worth the effort)!
 I mashed and I ground and I pounded.
 When I realized the ingredients weren’t going to get any more mashed together or smooth, I stopped.

-Recipe for Arugula Pesto:
+Recipe for Easy Arugula Pesto with Pasta:

 Makes one super-large cup of pesto